Oroville Bicycle Accident Lawyer

 - Failure to apply brakes in time to avoid a crash

 - Driving while distracted

-In other cases, accidents can be caused by a city or state governments’ failure to make sure that their roads are safe.
-Governments in charge of maintaining roadways and bicycle lanes are responsible for making sure that roads are not hazardous and can often be held liable for negligence when they fail to keep roadways safe.
+In other cases, accidents can be caused by a city or state government's failure to ensure their roads are safe.
+Governments in charge of maintaining roadways and bicycle lanes ensure that roads are not hazardous and can often be liable for negligence when they fail to keep roadways safe.
 Some common examples of roadway hazards include:

 - Insufficient signage